 Pediatric neuropsychology is an area of specialty that studies the connections between the brain and behavior in children and adolescents.

-A pediatric neuropsychologist is a specialist that specializes in child development and brain function.
+A pediatric neuropsychologist is a medical professional that specializes in child development and brain function.
 They may evaluate your child’s cognitive, language, emotional, and behavioral performance and explain how these factors affect developing brain structures and systems.

 When is a Child Referred for a Pediatric Neuropsychological Assessment?

 A neuropsychological evaluation is not required for every child having difficulties at school or with their conduct.
 If a child has the following conditions, a neuropsychological assessment may be beneficial:

 - ADD/ADHD, brain tumors, epilepsy, cerebral palsy, traumatic brain injury/concussions, sleep difficulties, and other neurological conditions